zlite/Jubilee-drive/README.md

 ![assembly1](assembly1.jpg)
 ![assembly2](assembly2.jpg)

-Then use a small screwdriver to lift the latch on the tip ejector rod, so you can pull out the tip
+Then use the tool to lift the latch on the tip ejector rod, so you can pull out the tip
 ![assembly3](assembly3.jpg)

 You will end up with these parts:
 ![assembly5](assembly5.jpg)

-Cut about 15mm off the top of the piston tube as shown here:
+Cut off the top of the piston tube, about 10mm up from the step, as shown here:
 ![assembly4](assembly4.jpg)

 Print out the two 3D-printed parts: [body](body.stl) and [connector](connector.stl).

-Screw the connector onto the end of the stepper and insert it into the piston tube until it clicks into the holes
+Screw the connector onto the end of the stepper and insert it into the piston tube, squeezing the split part, until it clicks into the holes
 ![assembly6](assembly6.jpg)

-Screw the stepper into the holes at top and screw in and insert all the other parts as shown
+Screw the stepper into the holes at top and screw in as well as the limit switch if you're using one and insert all the other parts as shown.